jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.
+Our lives are a sum total of the choices we have made.
-- Bruce Lee
+- Wayne Dyer

-Updated on: [4/13/2024]
+Updated on: [4/14/2024]
 <!-- #quoteEnd -->
 </pre>